 Summer Institute on Neurodevelopmental Disorders

-I would like to invite you to the tenth annual Summer Institute on Friday, August 2nd, and pre-conference workshop on Thursday, August 1st.
+I would like to invite you to the eleventh annual Summer Institute on Friday, August 8th, and pre- and post-conference workshops on August 7th and 9th.

 As Chair of the Summer Institute Planning Committee, I am eager to share with you some of Friday’s activities.
-The day begins with a keynote address by Irva Hertz-Picciotto, Ph.D., MPH, Professor of Epidemiology and Chief of Environmental Health at UC Davis.
-Her subject will be What causes autism?
-The role of environmental exposures.
-Following the opening address, workshops will be offered in the following topic-focused strands:
+The day begins with a keynote address by Bruce Pennington, PhD, John Evans Professor, Department of Psychology, University of Denver.
+His subject will be Analyzing Comorbidity with Genetic and Cognitive Methods.
+Following the opening address, workshops will be offered on evidence-based practices for medical and educational interventions and on advocacy and family support.

 In addition to the multiple presentations throughout the day, there will be an exhibit hall with information about community resources, including advocacy organizations, University departments, micro-businesses owned and operated by people with disabilities, assistive technology products, and educational materials.
 A hospitality area will be hosted by WarmLine Family Resource Center and Fiesta Educativa.
 We invite you to meet parents of children with special needs and learn about resources.